yogevdrori/Encrypted-Zoom-traffic-dataset/README.txt

 - Frames per second
 - Latancy
 - Jitter
-- NIQE - no-reference video quality score
+- NIQE - no-reference Video Quality Assessment (VQA) metric

 In order to exract the features from the traffic in real-time, we used Pyshark- Python's dictionary that allows sniffing packets from the traffic.
 In order to extract the labels from the Zoom session in real-time, we used Zoom's video SDK.